OpenGradient/og-evm/contracts/solidity/precompiles/tee/ARCHITECTURE.md

 ## Overview

-The TEE Registry has been refactored from a monolithic precompile implementation to a **hybrid architecture** that separates cryptographic primitives (precompiles) from business logic (Solidity contract).
+The TEE Registry uses a **hybrid architecture** that separates cryptographic primitives (precompiles) from business logic (Solidity contract).

 ## Architecture